foxcpp/maddy/docs/faq.md

 maddy may have more bugs than 20 years old battle-tested software.

-It is easier to get help with MailCow/MITB since underying implementations are well-undestood and have active community.
+It is easier to get help with MailCow/MITB since underlying implementations are well-understood and have active community.

 maddy has no Web interface for administration, that is currently done via CLI utility.